davadazaita/davadazaita/README.md

 ---

 <h2>Think It.
-When they see the skull blue, shit hit the fan in the bathtub. </h2>
+When they see the blue skull, they know they had sex with Ku. </h2>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/1a5a3627-a1cc-4cd3-9d7e-260ec666743a" />